background preloader

 Tim Berners-Lee

 Biography A graduate of Oxford University, Tim Berners-Lee invented the World Wide Web, an internet-based hypermedia initiative for global information sharing while at CERN, the European Particle Physics Laboratory, in 1989.
 He wrote the first web client and server in 1990.
 His specifications of URIs, HTTP and HTML were refined as Web technology spread.
 He is the 3Com Founders Professor of Engineering in the School of Engineering with a joint appointment in the Department of Electrical Engineering and Computer Science at the Laboratory for Computer Science and Artificial Intelligence ( CSAIL) at the Massachusetts Institute of Technology (MIT) where he also heads the Decentralized Information Group (DIG).
-He is the Director of the World Wide Web Consortium (W3C), a Web standards organization founded in 1994 which develops interoperable technologies (specifications, guidelines, software, and tools) to lead the Web to its full potential.
-In 2001 he became a Fellow of the Royal Society.
-Fax:
+He is also a Professor in the Electronics and Computer Science Department at the University of Southampton, UK.
+Tim is a Director of the World Wide Web Foundation, launched in 2009 to coordinate efforts to further the potential of the Web to benefit humanity.
+(Longer biography) Address Email

 Related: